Tochukwu1159/Task-Management-Api/README.md

 Install dependencies:

-cd task-management-api
+cd assignment
-npm install
+yarn install
 Usage
 To start the server, run:

-npm start
+yarn run start
 The server will start on port 4400 by default.
 You can access the API endpoints using tools like Postman or curl.

 API Endpoints